Music: Supper's Ready

 - Subdued Section: Between "Apocalypse in 9/8" and "As Sure as Eggs Is Eggs".
 All of the instruments drop out, the flute comes in, then church bells, then a drum roll, then quieting under Peter's vocals, followed by full instrumentation returning via a drum break.

 - Triumphant Reprise: The initial singing of "Lover's Leap" isn't necessarily dark, per se, but since it's at the beginning, it's clear that problems are about to occur very soon for the protagonists.
 When the lyrics are reprised after "Apocalypse in 9/8", the tone is much more positive, especially since it leads directly into the triumphant finale.

 - Uncommon Time: "Apocalypse in 9/8".
 The solo is an exception as parts of it are in Common Time.

 - The Walrus Was Paul: Gabriel's descriptions of the song do little to increase its comprehensibility.
-His way of announcing it at concerts was telling a completely unrelated story (involving earthworms) ending on the punchline Supper's Ready.
+His way of announcing it at concerts was telling a tangentially-related story (involving earthworms) ending on the punchline Supper's Ready. note

 - "Gabble Ratchet" apparently refers to the Hounds of Hell.
 Either that, or squawking geese.